tmpfs/pageloop/data/app/docs/api/index.md

 Create a file for an application, if the file already exists an error is returned.

+If the file is considered to be a page it is also added to the list of pages for the application.

 Syncs the source file to disc and publishes an updated version of the file to the public URL.

 ## POST /{container}/{application}/files/{url}

 Update file content for a file, the file must already exist.

+It is an error if the request MIME type does not match the existing MIME type for the file.

 Syncs the source file to disc and publishes an updated version of the file to the public URL.